Runali2013/hello-world/README.md

 Hello!

 I'm Runali Phillips.
-I'm currently student at Southwestern Illinois College.
-Taking Computer Informations System in Software Development.
-I am a fun of technology and because of that I want to learn as much as I can.
+Currently a student at Southwestern Illinois College.
+Taking Computer Informations Systems in Software Development.
+I am a fun of technology and because of that I want to technology learn as much as I can.